MissVeronica/UM-Backend-Local-Language/README.md

 1. Create a sub directory  /plugins/local-language-um-backend
 2. Upload the script with the name "local-language-um-backend.php"
 3. Activate the Plugin "Ultimate Member - Local Language Backend"

+You can't install this script to your child-theme's functions.php file or use the "Code Snippets" plugin.